 Let us discuss some of the major key differences between CFA vs CFP:

-- CFP targets individuals as their clients to meet their financial goals for the long term. e.g. Education for the child, buying a house. etc whereas CFA targets wealth management and financial planning for a huge organization like JP Morgan, Deutsche Bank, HSBC, Citigroup, Bank of America, etc.
+- CFP targets individuals as their clients to meet their financial goals for the long term. e.g., Education for the child, buying a house.
+CFA targets wealth management and financial planning for huge organizations like JP Morgan, Deutsche Bank, HSBC, Citigroup, Bank of America, etc.

-- CFA focuses on investment management skills which are required on a global level.
-CFA works with corporate clients while a CFP works for an individual level.
-CFA institute gives candidates real-world skills in managing a portfolio and advanced investment management skills through participating in the CFA Institute program.
-CFA is directly involved with the trading of assets -commodities, currencies, and derivatives.
-CFP manages an investment portfolio for a particular client.
-CFP often outsources trading; CFP has a little bit of knowledge about everything.
+- The CFA focuses on investment management skills which are required on a global level.
+CFA works with corporate clients, while a CFP works at an individual level.
+Candidates acquire real-world portfolios and advanced investment management skills through participating in the CFA Institute program.
+CFA is directly involved with trading assets -commodities, currencies, and derivatives.
+The CFP manages an investment portfolio for a particular client.
+CFP often outsources trading; CFP has little knowledge about everything.

 - The 10 topics covered in the CFA program are Ethical and professional standards, quantitative methods, economics, financial reporting and analysis, corporate finance, equity investments, fixed income, derivatives, Alternative Investment, and portfolio management.
 A few main topics covered in CFP are Risk analysis and insurance planning, tax and estate planning, investment planning, retirement planning, and employee benefits.
 Both of the certifications put a greater emphasis on ethics.

-- CFA is considered as one of the most difficult exams in the finance sector.
-Getting a CFA degree is considered the same as doing a post-graduation in the finance and investing sectors.
+- CFA is considered one of the most difficult exams in the finance sector.
+Getting a CFA degree is the same as a post-graduation in the finance and investing sectors.
 Comparatively CFP exam is easy to clear.

 - The duration of the exam for CFA is 6 hrs per level.
-3hrs paper in the morning and the remaining 3 hrs in the afternoon.
+3hrs papers in the morning and the remaining 3 hrs in the afternoon.
 Conducted in a single day.
-CFP, on the other hand, is 10 hrs conducted in two days of interval.
-CFP exam consists of 170 multiple choice questions, which are conducted in two hrs three sessions.
-According to the CFA Institute, for every level, 300 hrs study is required to clear.
+CFP, on the other hand, is 10 hrs conducted in two day of interval.
+The CFP exam consists of 170 multiple choice questions conducted in two hrs three sessions.
+According to the CFA Institute, 300 hrs study is required to clear every level.
 That is 900 of the study to clear the entire three exams.
-To earn CFA designation, you need 2.5-3 years and for CFP 1 year.
+To earn a CFA designation, you need 2.5-3 years, and for CFP, 1 year.

 - The passing percentage of the CFA exam is comparatively very low.
-The percentage of people who get cleared varies along with the three levels; around 45 percent is the average.
-CFP, on the other hand, has a passing percentage of around 70 per cent.
-For June 2019, the passing percentage is level 1=41 percentage, level2=44 percentage, level 3=56 percentage.
-That simply means 50 percent of people who take their exams do not clear in their first attempt.
-For 2018 CFP pass rate was 60 per cent.
+The percentage of people who get cleared varies along the three levels; around 45 percent is the average.
+CFP, on the other hand, has a passing percentage of around 70 percent.
+For June 2019, the passing percentage is level 1=41 percentage, level 2=44 percentage, and level 3=56.
+That simply means 50 percent of people who take their exams do not clear on their first attempt.
+For 2018 CFP pass rate was 60 percent.
 If you don’t clear CFP on the first attempt, you have a lifetime of five attempts.
-You can retake the exam quickly, unlike CFA, where you have to wait till June.
+Unlike CFA, you can retake the exam quickly, where you have to wait till June.

-- CFA institute charges fees between $1950 to $4140 for all three levels assuming you clear the first time.
-The fee structure varies in three parts depending upon if you pay early, mediate or late.
-CFA Institute also sends a study material of 4000-5000 pages along with three mocks and practice questions on its official site when you log in.
-Early or regular CFP fees structure varies between $825 to $1,025, depending upon the registration time.
+- CFA institute charges fees between $700 to $1,000 for all three levels assuming you clear the first time.
+The fee structure varies in three parts depending upon if you pay early, mediate, or late.
+CFA Institute also sends study material of 4000-5000 pages along with three mocks and practice questions on its official site when you log in.
+Early or regular CFP fee structure varies between $825 to $1,025, depending upon the registration time.

-- A CFA can take a number of career paths, but they are more focused on research and investment analysis fields. titles in the future for CFA holders would be maximum(23percent) for portfolio managers, Research analyst (16 percent), Consultant and executive (7 percent each), Risk manager and Financial analysts (6 percent each), Financial advisor and relationship manager (5 percent each).
-These no’s are according to a survey conducted.
-For CFP, employment could be as a financial manager or risk manager or retirement planner or estate planner.
-CFP can start their financial planning firm.
+- A CFA can take some career paths, but they focus more on research and investment analysis.
+Titles in the future for CFA holders would be maximum(23 percent) for portfolio managers, Research analysts (16 percent), Consultants and executives (7 percent each), Risk managers and Financial analysts (6 percent each), Financial advisors and relationship manager (5 percent each).
+This no’s are according to a survey conducted.
+For CFP, employment could be as a financial manager, risk manager, retirement planner, or estate planner.
+CFPs can start their financial planning firm.
 They can work for a retail bank or a brokerage firm.

 - A candidate should have a bachelor’s degree or a higher degree with work experience, and a passport is compulsory for an exam for the CFA exam.
-For CFP, it should be necessary for doing a 10+2 degree.
-The benefits of pursuing CFA are real-world expertise, ethical grounding, in-depth knowledge, global community, and global recognition.
-Doing CFP when you don’t want to invest a lot of money and get knowledge of all the fields.
+For CFP, it should be necessary to do a 10+2 degree.
+The benefits of pursuing a CFA are real-world expertise, ethical grounding, in-depth knowledge, global community, and global recognition.
+Doing CFP when you don’t want to invest much money and get knowledge of all the fields.